Yes. Online therapy is an option.

 For group therapy it cost $65 per session.
 My current group “Exploring the Depths of Suicidal Ideation through Images; Living to Tell Your Story” is an 8-12 week group.
 You must pay for each session regardless of attendance.
 If you pay the full fee upfront there is a 10% discount.

-- You are always welcome to reach back out for me for future sessions.
+11. You are always welcome to reach back out for me for future sessions.
 Maybe something happens in your life and you need a few more session to work on healing.
-Or maybe you find you are just needed another session or two to hone up on your mental well-being.
+Or maybe you find you are in need of another session or two to hone up on your mental well-being.
 You can know that I am here for you in the future.